sudheerimmidisetti/sudheerimmidisetti/README.md

 - 👀 I’m passionate about programming and problem-solving
 - 🌱 Currently learning Operating System and SQL
 - 💻 Completed certifications in C, C++, Java, Python, HTML and CSS
-- 🏆 LeetCode: Solved 250+ problems
+- 🏆 LeetCode: Solved 300+ problems
 - 🏅 HackerRank: 4-star badge in C and Python, and earned a 3-star badge in C++, Java, and Problem Solving
-- 🌐 GeeksforGeeks: 3-star coder
+- 🌐 GeeksforGeeks: 3-star coder in Contest
 - 🏅 CodeChef: Solved 700+ problems and achieved 2-star in Contest
 - 🚗 Project: Developed a Car Wash Queue Simulation using C, demonstrating skills in data structures and queue management
 - 📚 Always looking to improve my skills and contribute to meaningful projects!